s1232/s1232.github.io/_posts/2025-09-28-soft-hyphen-in-json-text.md

 The next step is to eliminate both Zellij and Nushell and we fined issue present even when doing a regular curl request in Alacritty using zsh and without Zellij, under both MacOS and Ubuntu.

-## Looking closer on the API response body
+## A closer look on the response body

 ChatGPT suggests that we pipe the API response to `od` to see any non-visible characters:
 ```